UweR70/Hamiltonian-Cylce-Snake/README.md

 The most time consuming part is the above meant "query logic" which tests whether all snake parts are in the correct Hamiltonian Cycle order.<br/>
 <br/>
 To make not only this test as quick as possible, I introduced some classes which are providing everything needed.<br/>
-I have also thought about further optimizations, such as avoid drawing a playfield square/cell with a color that the cell already has.Etc.<br/>
+I have also thought about further optimizations, such as avoid drawing a playfield square/cell with a color that the cell already has.
+Etc.<br/>
 <br/>
 Take a deep dive in my code and you will find much more topics I was thinking about.<br/>
 <br/>